Diesel exhaust fluid

-Diesel exhaust fluid (DEF; also known as AUS 32 and marketed as AdBlue) is a liquid used to reduce the amount of air pollution created by a diesel engine.
+Diesel exhaust fluid (DEF; also known as AUS 32 and sometimes marketed as AdBlue) is a liquid used to reduce the amount of air pollution created by a diesel engine.
 Specifically, DEF is an aqueous urea solution made with 32.5% urea and 67.5% deionized water.
 DEF is consumed in a selective catalytic reduction (SCR) that lowers the concentration of nitrogen oxides (NOx) in the diesel exhaust emissions from a diesel engine.

 Other names

 In the international standard defining DEF (ISO 22241), it is referred to as AUS 32 (aqueous urea solution 32%).
 DEF is also sold as AdBlue, a registered trademark of the German Association of the Automotive Industry.

 Several brands of SCR systems use DEF: BlueHDI is used by PSA Group vehicles including Peugeot, Citroën, and DS Automobiles brands; BlueTec by Daimler AG; and FLENDS (Final Low Emission New Diesel System) by UD Trucks.
+Blue Sky DEF is made and distributed for retail sale by Prime Lubes, Inc.

 Background

 Diesel engines are typically operated with a lean burn air-to-fuel ratio (over-stoichiometric ratio) to ensure the full combustion of soot and to prevent them from exhausting unburnt fuel.
 The excess air leads to the generation of NOx, which are harmful pollutants, from nitrogen in the atmosphere.
-SCR is used to reduce the amount of NOx released into the atmosphere.
+Selective catalytic reduction is used to reduce the amount of NOx released into the atmosphere.
 DEF from a separate tank is injected into the exhaust pipeline, and the exhaust heat decomposes it to ammonia.
-Within the SCR catalyst, the NOx are reduced by the ammonia into water and nitrogen, which are both non-polluting.
+Within the SCR catalyst, the NOx are reduced by the ammonia into water and nitrogen, which are both nonpolluting.
 The water and nitrogen are then released into the atmosphere through the exhaust.

 SCR was applied to automobiles by Nissan Diesel Corporation, and the first practical product "Nissan Diesel Quon" was introduced in 2004.
 With the cooperation of the oil and chemical industry, a 1,300-station infrastructure to supply DEF was prepared by September 2005 in Japan.

 In 2007, the United States Environmental Protection Agency (EPA) enacted requirements to significantly reduce harmful exhaust emissions.
 To achieve this standard, Cummins and other diesel engine manufacturers developed an aftertreatment system that includes the use of a diesel particulate filter (DPF).

 As the DPF does not function with low-sulfur diesel fuel, diesel engines that conform to 2007 EPA emissions standards require ultra-low-sulfur diesel (ULSD) fuel to prevent damage to the DPF.
 After a brief transition period, ULSD fuel became common at fuel pumps in the United States and Canada.

 The 2007 EPA regulations were meant to be an interim solution to allow manufacturers time to prepare for the more stringent 2010 EPA regulations, which reduced NOx levels even further.
 In 2008, the concerns about compliance shifted to the infrastructure for DEF distribution.